hafidzalawy/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 # Analyzing-eCommerce-Business-Performance-with-SQL

 ## Background Project
-Measuring business performance is very important for every company.
-It will help you assess your current market, access new customers and find new business opportunities.
-This time, I will analyze business performance of an e-Commerce by reviewing it customer growth, product quality, and payment methods.
+In today's highly competitive business landscape, analyzing the performance of an eCommerce business is critical to success and sustainable growth.
+This project will explore the importance of leveraging SQL (Structured Query Language) as a powerful tool for gaining actionable insights into eCommerce performance.

-The dataset that will be used today was provided by Rakamin Academy.
-It has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
-Its features allows viewing an order from multiple dimensions : from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
-I will perform the analysis using PostgreSQL and create the visualization using Google Data Studio
+on this occasion, I will analyze the business performance of an eCommerce company, taking into account several business metrics, by reviewing customer growth, product quality, and type of payment.

 ## Data Preparation
 Before starting data processing, the first step that must be done is to prepare the raw data into structured and ready-to-process data.
 The following eCommerce dataset consists of 8 datasets that will interact with each other.
 So the steps taken are as follows: